Acquire an intersectional understanding of the complexities and paradoxes surrounding issues of gender and sexuality in the Netherlands.

 Choose to do independent field research or an internship.

-Talk to experts in Amsterdam, Utrecht, and The Hague.
+Learn from experts in Amsterdam, Utrecht, and Rotterdam.

-SIT Amsterdam has a broad network that includes many of the key figures and organizations in the field of gender and sexuality, and this will enable you to get actively involved and learn from professionals, researchers, and activists.
-Hear from experts at the IHLIA LGBT Heritage archives in Amsterdam, Hivos International in The Hague, and Rutgers International in Utrecht.
+Meet with our broad network of experts that includes many of the key figures in the field of gender and sexuality.
+Learn from professionals, researchers, and activists and get actively involved in the work they’re doing.
+Hear from experts at the IHLIA LGBT heritage archives in Amsterdam, from the BDSM advocacy group in Utrecht, and Hang Out 010 in Rotterdam.
 Visit Amsterdam’s Red Light District to learn about sex work and the (legal) position of sex workers.
-Meet Chris Belloni, director of the documentary I Am Gay and Muslim (2012).

 Spend two weeks in Morocco.